 "I no longer had to live in the 'hood,’" Jon explains.
-"So, I didn't have to come home to an environment that was drug-infested, [with] people getting shot, and where there was temptation everywhere."
+"So, I didn't have to come home to an environment that was drug-infested, [had] people getting shot, and where there was temptation everywhere."

 The third resource Jon had was a church community willing to stand with him.
-This strong group of Christian men held Jon accountable, helped him along, and refused to let him fall back into his old habits.
+A strong group of Christian men held Jon accountable, helped him along, and refused to let him fall back into his old habits.

 "Before I went to prison, people all around me were drug dealers and killers," Jon says.
 "When I came home from prison, I was in the church mostly.
 My friends were engineers, lawyers, construction workers—my environment was totally different."

-Jon’s church could see past his criminal record and acknowledge his God-given potential.
+Jon’s church family could see past his criminal record and acknowledge his God-given potential.
 And it made a huge difference in how Jon thrived in his second chance at life.